 - a.
-Reviewing and overseeing the operation of systems of risk management ensuring that the significant risks facing the Company are identified, that appropriate control, monitoring and reporting mechanisms are in place and that risk is appropriately dealt with. - b.
+Reviewing and overseeing the operation of systems of risk management ensuring that the significant risks facing the Company are identified, that appropriate control, monitoring and reporting mechanisms are in place and that risk is appropriately managed with due regard to the risk appetite set by the Board. - b.
 Monitoring and appraising financial performance including the approval of annual and half year financial reports and liaising with the Company's auditors. - c.
 Identifying and managing risk. - d.
-CEO (or equivalent) is responsible for preparing the declaration pursuant to section 295A of the Corporations Act. - e.
-The Board will ensure that there are sound systems of risk management and internal controls in place and that the systems are operating effectively in all material respects in relation to financial reporting risks.
+Satisfying itself that an appropriate framework exists for relevant information to be reported by the CEO of Future Generation and whenever required, challenging the CEO of Future Generation and holding him or her to account. - e.
+The CEO of Future Generation and Chief Financial Officer (CFO) of Wilson Asset Management will be responsible for preparing the declaration pursuant to section 295A of the Corporations Act.
+Representation letters will be required from Link Fund Solutions Pty Limited and Wilson Asset Management at each reporting period expressing a conclusion as to whether the financial report for that period has been prepared in accordance with the requirements of the Corporations Act 2001.
+Accordingly, the Board will seek to procure that Link Fund Solutions Pty Limited and Wilson Asset Management put in place sound systems of risk management and internal controls and ensure that the systems are operating effectively in all material respects in relation to financial reporting risks. - f.
+Receive reports regarding all material breaches of the Code of Conduct and reportable incidents under the Whistleblower Policy and considering appropriate remedial action.